Prospects for multi-messenger extended emission from core-collapse supernovae in the Local Universe: Phenomenology of long GRB-supernovae and SGRBEE's

 \subsection{Local event rates of energetic CC-SNe}

-As a parent population of long GRBs, nearby energetic core-collapse supernovae define targets of opportunity (TOOs) to LIGO-Virgo \citep{abr92,ace06,ace07} and KAGRA \citep{som12,kag14}.
-Current GRB and SN rates measurements point to a branching ratio
+As a parent population of long GRBs, energetic core-collapse supernovae in the Local Universe are targets of opportunity (TOOs) to LIGO-Virgo \citep{abr92,ace06,ace07} and KAGRA \citep{som12,kag14}.
+Current GRB and SN rates show, {based on beaming-corrected event rates,} a branching ratio

-covering a conservative \citep{van04,ghi13} to a more optimistic estimate \citep{gue07}.
-As targets of opportunity for LIGO-Virgo and KAGRA, the event rate of SN Ib/c is larger than GRB-SNe by $R^{-1}$.
+by conservative \citep{van04,ghi13} to optimistic estimates \citep{gue07}.
+The event rate of SN Ib/c exceeds that of GRB-SNe by ${\cal R}^{-1}$.

-The origin of the small value of $R$ in (\ref{EQN_R1}) is not well understood.
-Evidently, an observable GRB event requires the formation of an inner engine sufficiently powerful for its energetic outflows to overcome various adverse conditions out of which it emerged, namely a high density environment formed in core-collapse of a massive progenitor star, perhaps in a short period binary \citep{pac98}.
-A possible additional factor is the time of residence of the newly formed black hole in the center of the star, that may be sufficiently long only when the kick velocity is low.
-The latter may be rare.
-Alternatively, it may reflect the small probability of forming nearly extreme Kerr black holes, i.e., about the Thorne limit reached along a modified Bardeen trajectory as the initial condition for long GRBs \citep{van15}.
+The origin of the small value of ${\cal R}$ in (\ref{EQN_R1}) is not well understood.
+Evidently, an observable GRB event requires the succesful formation of an engine sufficiently powerful for outflows to overcome various adverse conditions, namely a high density environment formed in core-collapse of a massive progenitor star, perhaps in a short binary period \citep{pac98}.
+A possible additional factor is the time of residence of the newly formed black hole in the center of the star, to be sufficiently long only when its kick velocity happens to be low.
+These successful GRB-supernovae may be rare.
+Alternatively, it may reflect a small probability of forming nearly extreme Kerr black holes, i.e., about the Thorne limit reached along a modified Bardeen trajectory as the initial condition for long GRBs \citep{van15}.